5 DAYS FROM $1,899

 Newport is famous as the summer “watering hole” for America’s wealthiest families during the Gilded Age.
 It is also a yachting center that hosted the America’s Cup races from 1930–1983, and the first U.S. Open sites for tennis and golf.
 Less well-known is the town's colonial heritage, when it was an important whaling and trading port, notably as a center of the slave trade.
 Your tour points out the historic wharves, Touro Synagogue (the country’s oldest synagogue), the sweeping vistas of Ocean Drive, Hammersmith Farm (Jacqueline Bouvier’s childhood home, where she later held the reception for her wedding to John F. Kennedy), and more.

+After breakfast onboard, you’ll be transferred to the port by tender for day of discovery.
 A highlight of the day will be your visit to the Breakers, the opulent Italian Renaissance-style mansion that was built as a summer residence by Cornelius Vanderbilt II.
 Set on elegant Bellevue Avenue, it has a vast back lawn overlooking the Cliff Walk and the sea, and is filled with lavish period furnishings and art.
 Your tour provides a fascinating, intimate glimpse into the lives of America’s wealthiest and most powerful families during the late 1800s through the turn of the century.

 The afternoon is free for you to explore Newport at your leisure.
 Your onboard Concierge will be able to provide recommendations based on your interests!